joyrider3774/Znax/README.md

   * -f: Show FPS
   * -d: Disable VSync (use this in combination with software rendering if it fails without it)
   * -r: Run fullscreen at startup (by default starts up as a sizeable window)

+## Known problems
+If the window is resized or you run fullscreen but the game can't use a full fullscreen mode, in other words letterboxing occurs using the touchscreen will not work.
+It will think you pressed at the wrong location.
+I tested touchscreen support using the official raspberry pi touchscreen and it worked, but i never found a solution for the problem i was having with the touchscreen and when letterboxing occurs on the screen.
+If anyone know a solution for this please let me know.

 ## Credits
 Original (flash) Game Created by Nick Kouvaris http://lightforce.freestuff.gr